-Shareholders may also act in matters that fall within the powers of the board, such as where there is a deadlock, and as such the directors cannot act; commencing legal action in the name of the company where the directors have failed to do so; and acting for the purpose of ratification of acts of the directors.
+Shareholders may also act in matters that fall within the powers of the board, such as when there is a deadlock, and as such the directors cannot act; commencing legal action in the name of the company if the directors have failed to do so; and acting for the purpose of ratification of acts of the directors.

 There is no legal mechanism that expressly permits the implementation of loyalty programmes for long-term shareholders.
 Given the underlying principle of one share, one vote in Ghanaian company law, equity shareholders cannot be granted additional votes for their existing equity shares without a corresponding and proportionate increase in the number of equity shares that they hold in the company.
 However, it would be possible to issue preference shares and attach additional voting rights to those shares.

 Directors have very broad powers with respect to the management of the company's business.
 However, these powers are limited when shareholder approval is required before any action can be taken in the following instances:

 - the acquisition or disposition of the company's assets, the value of which is more than 75 per cent of the value of the assets of the company before the disposition or acquisition;

 - the entering into of any transaction that has or is likely to have the effect of the company acquiring rights or interests, obligations or liabilities, the value of which is 75 per cent of the value of the assets of the company before the transaction;